 We are acutely aware of Zimbabwe’s elaborate political system of manipulation, intimidation and disempowerment.
 Zimbabwe’s independence has set free dictators but enslaved the people.
 It is a system that handsomely rewards conformists but shows little tolerance for independent thinkers.

-The disdain shown for a Nigerian journalist (Adeola Fayehun) of the famed ‘Keeping it Real with Adeola’ programme on Sahara TV by a section of the Zimbabwean public on the social media for having the guts to confront President Robert Mugabe when he attended the inauguration of President Muhammadu Buhari of Nigeria must be worrying for those yearning for political change.
+The disdain shown for a Nigerian journalist (Adeola Fayehun) of the famed ‘Keeping it Real with Adeola’ programme on Sahara TV by a section of the Zimbabwean public on the social media for having the guts to confront President Robert Mugabe when he attended the inauguration of President Muhammadu Buhari of Nigeria must be worrying for those yearning for real political change.

 Zimbabweans’ problem lies in the acquired cowardice that sees people readily stooping to ingratiate dictators in power.
-The subordination of Zimbabweans and the related grotesque exaltation of President Robert Mugabe highlights the worrying impact of a highly politicised education system.
+The subordination of a significant section of the Zimbabwean population and the related grotesque exaltation of President Robert Mugabe highlights the worrying impact of a highly politicised education system.

-Our expectation is for education to produce independent thinkers yet what is apparent is that ours is a by-product of a systematic political interference that has not stopped producing well-read arrogant conformists whose closest attempt at a rebellion against dictatorship has been finding the nearest exit out of the country if not creating inferior dictatorships such as the MDC-T.
+Our expectation is for education to produce independent thinkers yet what is apparent is that ours is a disingenuous by-product of a systematic political interference that has not stopped producing well-read arrogant conformists whose closest attempt at a rebellion against dictatorship has been finding the nearest exit out of the country if not creating inferior dictatorships such as the MDC-T.

+Instead of an attack on an innocent journalist doing their job, we need to ask ourselves: Are we so ignorant that we are not even aware we are?
 We are yet to accept that we constitute perhaps the most arrogant well-read cowards in modern African politics.
 We are where we are because many of our highly learned and influential citizens will readily sacrifice their ambitions and values if that assured them rewards of power though keeping them from the source of power.